A High Wind in Jamaica (novel): Plot

-The Bas-Thornton children — John, Emily, Edward, Rachel, and Laura — are raised on a plantation in Jamaica at an unspecified time after the emancipation of slaves in the British Empire (1834).
+The Bas-Thornton children — John the oldest, ten-year-old Emily, Edward, Rachel, and Laura, aged three— are raised on a plantation in Jamaica at an unspecified time after the emancipation of slaves in the British Empire (1834).
 The grand mansions occupied by slave-holders are mostly breaking down, but it is a time of technological transformation, with sailing ships and steamers coexisting on the high seas.
 A high wind destroys their home, and the parents decide the children must leave the island and to return to their original home in England.
-Accompanied by two creole children from Jamaica, Margaret and Harry Fernandez, they leave on the Clorinda, a merchant ship under the command of Captain Marpole.
+Accompanied by two Creole children from Jamaica, thirteen-year-old Margaret Fernandez and her younger brother Harry, they leave on the Clorinda, a merchant ship under the command of Captain Marpole.
 Shortly after leaving Jamaica, the Clorinda is seized by pirates.

 The pirates first pretend they need to seize the ship's cargo and will refund the price of the goods taken, but when the lie becomes obvious, they menace Captain Marpole by threatening to shoot the children if he does not disclose where the Clorindas safe is kept.
 The ship is ransacked, and the children are brought aboard the pirate schooner to get dinner.
 Captain Marpole, thinking that under cover of darkness the children have been murdered, flees the scene, unknowingly abandoning the children to the pirates.
 Marpole writes a letter to Mr and Mrs Thornton informing them that their children have been murdered by the pirates.

 The children quickly become part of life aboard the pirate ship and treat it as their new home.
-They are treated with some indifference, though a few crew members — little José and Otto the chief mate — care for them and become fond of them, and Captain Jonsen, the pirate captain himself, becomes very fond of Emily.
+For the most part they are regarded with indifference, although a few crew members — little José and Otto the chief mate — care for and become fond of them, and Captain Jonsen, the pirate captain himself, becomes very fond of Emily.

 The pirates stop at their home base of Santa Lucia — in current-day province Pinar del Río, Cuba — to sell the seized goods.
 Captain Jonsen tries unsuccessfully to convince a rich woman to take care of the children.
 During the night, José takes John, Edward, and Margaret ashore, and John accidentally falls to his death in a warehouse.
 He is immediately and deliberately forgotten by his own siblings.
 The pirate captain seems to be the last one to forget him.

 While drunk, Captain Jonsen makes a sexual overture to Emily.
 She bites his hand before anything happens, but she is frightened by the look in Jonsen's eye as he reaches for her.
 The author gives no explicit details for her fright, just a veiled description from Emily's point of view.
 Emily later suffers an injury to her leg, in an accident caused by Rachel, and is confined to the captain's cabin.
 Meanwhile, Margaret, who has become alienated from the other children, becomes Otto's lover and moves into his cabin.